ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Today</h3>A chance of rain and snow showers before noon, then a slight chance of thunderstorms and a chance of rain and snow showers.
+         <h3>Today</h3>A chance of rain.
 Cloudy, with a high near 38.
-West wind 18 to 22 mph, with gusts as high as 41 mph.
-Chance of precipitation is 50%.<br></div>
+West wind around 22 mph, with gusts as high as 39 mph.
+Chance of precipitation
+         is 30%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Tonight</h3>Mostly cloudy.
 Low around 27, with temperatures rising to around 29 overnight.
-West northwest wind 10 to 22 mph, with gusts
+West northwest wind 10 to 21 mph, with gusts
          as high as 37 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Thursday</h3>Sunny.
-High near 49, with temperatures falling to around 47 in the afternoon.
-West northwest wind 2 to 9 mph, with gusts as
+High near 50, with temperatures falling to around 48 in the afternoon.
+West northwest wind 2 to 9 mph.<br></div>
-         high as 20 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">